maryambsq/GreenJourney/README.md

 - **JavaScript**: Adds interactivity and dynamic effects, particularly for the parallax scrolling.

 ## Usage
 To experience GreenJourney, simply open the `index.html` file in a web browser.
 As you scroll down the page, you will see various elements move at different speeds, creating a parallax effect.
-This effect is most prominent in the "Glide Through Paradise" section, where hills, trees, and other elements shift to simulate motion and depth.

 ## Contributing
 Contributions to GreenJourney are welcome!
 Whether it's improving the design, adding new features, or fixing bugs, your contributions are greatly appreciated. 🌿🗺️✨